ehb54/jssse/JS Widget Basics/codeReview.md

 - Move towards integrating the CSS properties with the dynamic HTML generation done in JS.
 Major edits to the hard-coded geometric properties can clobber a lot of the functionality if done carelessly.
 (Traditional web dev as I've learned from scouring the web does include some sort of work with CSS but I now realize that our scientific application requires as much dynamic processing as possible so it should be JS>CSS>HTML)
 - Introduce more buttons and decide on functionality
 - Heads up - I added some logic to DragSelectJS with detecting the parent HTML element to determine which classes should be added/removed to the selected/unselected elements.
 CTRL-F ('ds-selected' and 'zoomds-selected')
+- Ensure that major browsers are supported - Firefox, Chrome, Safari .
+Main things to look out for - HTML disable text select, etc

 ##### **AFTERTHOUGHTS**
 - Hopefully this guide was a bit helpful for understanding the thought process of my code.
 Most of this seems like rambling from a quick glance but words are the easiest way for me explain since there are some nuances that can't quite be explained simply by looking at the raw code.
 I wish I had more expertise to go further into the project - turns out the Drag Select functionality was not as easy as I had anticipated and took up most of my time xD